arnath/arnath.github.io/_posts/2020-01-06-multiple-wordpress-containers.md

         networks:
             - proxy-network
 ```
-These two blocks setup the nginx-proxy and nginx-proxy-le containers to start the Nginx reverse proxy and acquire and maintain HTTPs certificates.
+These two blocks setup the nginx-proxy and nginx-proxy-le containers to start the Nginx reverse proxy and acquire and maintain SSL certificates.

 ```yml
 ports: